Who Qualifies as Issue of a Decedent?

 - Intestate distribution is the default distribution of a decedent's estate determined by state law when there is no will or will substitute or when there is property that is not covered by a will.

-- Issue are any descendants, including children, grandchildren, and so on.
+- Issue are any descendants, including children, grandchildren, etc.

-- Ascendants are any ancestors, including parents, grandparents, and so on.
+- Ascendants are any ancestors, including parents, grandparents, etc.

 - The intestate distribution of property is predicated on the parent-child relationship.
 A parent can inherit from and through the child and the child can inherit from or through the parent.